vivekjava/Social-Engineering-Foundation/README.md

 This Code of Conduct will be reviewed annually and updated as necessary to reflect changes in laws, regulations, and organizational needs.

 **Date: 02/Sep/2024 IST**

----

-Feel free to adjust the specific sections and content to better fit the values, mission, and operational specifics of your foundation.